Russian opposition leader Alexei Navalny arrested during protests

-(CNN)Russian opposition leader Alexei Navalny was arrested during anti-Kremlin protests in Moscow on Sunday, with other rallies set to continue nationwide.
+(CNN)Russian opposition leader Alexei Navalny was arrested during anti-Kremlin protests in Moscow on Sunday, as rallies continue nationwide.

 "I've been detained.
 This doesn't matter.
 Come to Tverskaya (Street).
 You are not going there for me, it's for you and your future," Navalny tweeted after his arrest.

+Within minutes of arriving at Pushkinskaya Square, where hundreds of protesters had gathered, Navalny was wrestled into a patrol van by police, in dramatic footage posted on Youtube.

+Moscow Police said Navalny taken to a police station for arraignment and to be charged for illegally organizing a protest.
+If found guilty, he faces 30 days in detention and a fine.

-Navalny earlier said police forced their way into his office Sunday morning, hours before the protests were due to take place.
+Earlier Navalny said police forced their way into his Moscow office, hours before the protests were due to take place.

-Navalny, a longtime critic of President Vladimir Putin, broadcast live video of police entering his Moscow office.
+Navalny, a longtime critic of President Vladimir Putin, broadcast CCTV footage of what he says is the moment police forced their entry into the office.

-CNN reached out to the Moscow police, but they said they "have no information regarding the raids."
+CNN contacted the Moscow police, but officials there said they "have no information regarding the raids."

-The incident came as Navalny called for nationwide protests and for supporters to boycott presidential elections, set to take place March 18.
+Navalny has called for nationwide protests and for supporters to boycott what he calls rigged presidential elections, set to take place March 18.

+Following the office raid, Navalny urged supporters to join the protests later Sunday.

+Across the country, protests have ranged from gatherings of a few dozen in remote areas, to around 1,000 people in central Moscow, police said in a statement.

-Navalny said police sawed through the door of the office's studio during a YouTube broadcast.
+Prior to his arrest, Navalny said police sawed through the door of the office's studio during a YouTube broadcast Sunday morning.

 "In order to take down our broadcast, the police cut out the door to the Anti-Corruption Foundation (FBK) office, and then began to saw the door to the studio right in the middle of broadcast," he said in a Facebook post.

 "Do you know the formal reason?
-Dmitry Nizovtsev, the host, was accused of planting a bomb (without actually going off air, we must assume), and it was necessary to cut the doors asap in order to find this bomb.
+Dmitry Nizovtsev, the host, was accused of planting a bomb (without actually going off air, we must assume), and it was necessary to cut the doors ASAP in order to find this bomb.

 "And then they detained him.
 Watch it, it's a good example of what the Russian police has become."